jaybee111/gedepiar/README.md

 #### Service translation

-If you added an individual service you have to adjust the initialization process by adding entries to the translation object.
+By adding an individual service you have to adjust the initialization process by adding entries to the translation object.

 ````
 Gedepiar.init({